alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 Thank you!
 We'll fix these for the camera ready.

-[BCP: IMO we can elide low-level comments and responses.]

 > l119: I'm curious whether OCaml 5 might benefit from using it's native effect handlers in place of a monadic generator DSL.